-Two Kooks » ALL RECIPES » Chicken and Turkey » Smothered Chicken In A Skillet
+Two Kooks » All Recipes » Chicken and Turkey » Smothered Chicken With Vegetables (A One Pot Meal)

 Smothered chicken is one of my favorite comfort foods.
-Tender moist chicken smothered in onions, carrots, celery, peppers and spinach and a yummy sauce – all in one skillet.
+Tender, juicy chicken smothered in onions, carrots, celery, peppers and spinach and a yummy sauce – all in one skillet.

 Food for the soul, this one pot meal of chicken and vegetables goes way back, over 30 years at least.